 "The future is disorder.
 A door like this has cracked open five or six times since we got up on our hind legs.
 It is the best possible time to be alive, when almost everything you thought you knew is wrong."

 Today, that proverbial door is wide open.
-Now is the time to escape your past and step into a new and exciting future.
+Now is the time to escape your mind—your illusory past and your imagined future—and step into a new and exciting life.

-It is, without a doubt, the best possible time in human history to be alive, assuming you realize that your common sense has been rigged to keep you in a comfortable cage of convention.
+It is, without a doubt, the best possible time in human history to be alive, assuming you realize that your common sense has been rigged to keep you in a comfortable, scripted story.